KrijnS8/Cub3D/README.md

 # Cub3D
 A 42 network project

-- [ ] detect side of wall
+- [x] detect side of wall
-- [ ] ray struct needs to be accessible from data
+- [x] ray struct needs to be accessible from data (not needed)
-- [ ] ray to screen pixel is not an integer
+- [x] ray to screen pixel is not an integer
-- [ ] image size is not perfect fit for screen size
+- [x] image size is not perfect fit for screen size